 John and I have been married for 5 years now.
-We decided that I’ll be a stay-at-home wife after marriage while he continues to work as a finance manager in a banking firm.
+We decided that I’ll be a stay-at-home wife after marriage while he continues to work as a finance manager in a banking firm, and we are both looking forward to building a happy and fulfilling married life together.
 The arrangement was pretty much comfortable at the beginning.
 I make sure that I attend to his needs and take care of our household.
 We also decided not to have babies at first.
 We wanted to experience our togetherness and enjoy each other’s company before we bring in children to our family.

 The values are obvious.
 These couples are putting the needs of their kids first and their own needs second—but it’s a close second and that’s the beauty. — Susan Pease Gadoua L.C.S.W.

 Everything was perfectly working until the weeks and months made me realize that I needed someone by my side not only physically but someone to talk to aside from business and work related stuff.
 John rarely stays at home for a longer period.
 Even during the weekend, he still faces work and talks to people about work.
 This lack of attention from him led me to speak with other people online where I spend long hours in chat rooms socializing and making friends.
 This is where I met Eric.